jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

   1. On the Deploy Stage tile, click the gear icon.
 Click **Delete Stage** and confirm the deletion.
   2. On the Build Stage tile, click the gear icon.
 Click **Delete Stage** and confirm the deletion.

-Within the Build & Deploy stages, you can configure jobs to compile and package your application, deploy the application to Bluemix, and run tests on your code.
+Within the Build & Deploy stages, you can configure jobs to compile and package your app, deploy the app to Bluemix, and run tests on your code.
 In this tutorial, you create a Build stage, which contains a build job, and a Deploy stage, which contains a deploy job.

 ![Unconfigured Advanced Build & Deploy page][45]